iiasa/GLOBIOM-G4M-link/README.md

 3. Checkout a GLOBIOM branch from subversion by running the `checkout.bat` script from the command prompt or your bash shell.
 This requires the `svn` Subversion command line client to be accessible via your PATH environment variable (on-path).
-You may wish to change the Subversion URL in the script to check out a different branch.
+You may wish to change the Subversion URL in `checkout.bat` to check out a different branch.
 The branch should be close to the Trunk version of GLOBIOM.

    If you don't have `svn` on-path, perform the `svn` step in `checkout.bat` with a graphical client like TortoiseSVN, making sure the working copy goes into a `GLOBIOM`